TeriD/CodeYou_Capstone/README.md

    c.
 Folium_Incidents_Locations_Map.ipynb
       - This visualization uses Folium and Panel to create an html page to display spatial data.
       - The Jupyter notebook imports the geojson data from the RoadwayCharacteristics
-      - The process creates a map showing the locations of each incident overlying a base map, and county and KYTC District layers.
+      - The process creates an html map showing the locations of each incident overlying a base map, and county and KYTC District layers.
       - The map includes a layer list that allows you to turn off the auxillary layers.
    d.
 HumanFactor_Visualizations.ipynb
       - This Jupyter notebook uses wordcloud and matplotlib to build the visualizations